r2abreu/r2abreu/README.md

 * Computer Science fundamentals:
   * [nand2tetris](https://www.google.com/search?q=nand+to+tetris&oq=nand+to+tetris&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg7MgYIAhBFGDsyBggDEEUYQNIBCDE0NzhqMGoxqAIAsAIA&sourceid=chrome&ie=UTF-8)

-I try to read as much as I can about these and other topics, my sin is not using it to create anything useful, but I'm trying to overcome that (any tips are greatly appreciated).
+I try to read as much as I can about these and other topics, my sin is not using it to create something useful, but I'm trying to overcome that (any tips are greatly appreciated 😄).

 ## My mentors